shaharazulay/adversarial-autoencoder-classifier/docs/README.rst

-Non Parametric Advesarial AutoEncoder Classifiers
+Non Parametric Classification with Advesarial AutoEncoders
 ============
 **PyTorch implementation of Non-parametric Unsupervised Classification with Adversarial Autoencoders.**